-The Center for Tobacco Products (CTP) filed an Administrative Complaint (Complaint) against Respondent, Mas Amigos, Inc., alleging facts and legal authority sufficient to justify the imposition of a civil money penalty of \$500.
+The Center for Tobacco Products (CTP) filed an Administrative Complaint (Complaint) against Respondent, Babe Mart, LLC d/b/a Babe's Market, alleging facts and legal authority sufficient to justify the imposition of a civil money penalty of \$500.
 Respondent did not timely answer the Complaint, nor did Respondent request an extension of time within which to file an answer.
 Therefore, I enter a default judgment against Respondent and order that Respondent pay a civil money penalty in the amount of \$500.

 CTP began this case by serving a Complaint on Respondent and filing a copy of the Complaint with the Food and Drug Administration's (FDA) Division of Dockets Management.
-The Complaint alleges that Respondent's staff unlawfully sold regulated tobacco products to a minor or minors on two occasions and failed to verify the age of a tobacco purchaser prior to one of these transactions, thereby violating the Federal Food, Drug, and Cosmetic Act (Act) and its implementing regulations found at 21 C.F.R.
+The Complaint alleges that Respondent's staff unlawfully sold regulated tobacco products to minors and, prior to these transactions, failed to verify that the tobacco purchasers were of sufficient age, thereby violating the Federal Food, Drug, and Cosmetic Act (Act) and its implementing regulations found at 21 C.F.R.
 Part 1140.
 CTP seeks a civil money penalty of \$500.

-On May 1, 2013, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. §§ 17.5 and 17.7.
+On May 6, 2013, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. §§ 17.5 and 17.7.
 In the Complaint and accompanying cover letter, CTP explained that, within 30 days, Respondent should pay the penalty, file an answer, or request an extension of time within which to file an answer.
 CTP warned Respondent that, if it failed to take one of these actions within 30 days, an Administrative Law Judge could, pursuant to 21 C.F.R. § 17.11, issue an initial decision ordering Respondent to pay the full amount of the proposed penalty.
 Respondent did not take any of the required actions within the time provided by regulation.